Selecting the appropriate charitable vehicle

 A private wealth advisor can help you get started.

-Offered by a Bank of America Private Bank Philanthropic Strategists.
+1 Offered by Bank of America Private Bank Philanthropic Strategists.
 Services are available to clients with assets under management starting at $10 million.

 Donor-advised fund and private foundation management are provided by Bank of America Private Bank, a division of Bank of America N.A., Member FDIC and a wholly owned subsidiary of Bank of America Corporation.